 It is not a good idea to use your website designer as a ‘human mouse’.

-Please say, if something does not appeal to you.
+Please tell me if something does not appeal to you.
 As a client, you don’t have to keep quiet and accept everything.
-If there’s something that you like, please tells me too so I know I’m heading in the right direction.
+If there’s something that you like, please tell me too so I know I’m heading in the right direction.
 Feedback is important.
 Yes, communication is a two way traffic so I have to do my part too.